Alec-Bailey/CS537-Tips/gdbBasics.md

 ```p *pstat``` - shows values in side struct pstat
 ```someStructPointer->someArray[5]``` - Same idea

-4. This gets messy, so try prettyprint
+4. This gets messy with large structures or arrays, so try prettyprint
 ```show print pretty```

 ## More advanced debugging (with xv6)